10 Outfits Inspired by Famous Art are Sold in London

 2) “Girl with a Pearl” Cape Blouse

 Vermeer’s chiaroscuro becomes a sculptural satin cape in deep petrol blue, anchored by a single oversized pearl clasp.
-The high, softly pleated collar frames the face like a portrait, while a minimalist column skirt keeps the look modern.
+The high, softly pleated collar frames the face like a portrait, while a minimalist column skirt keeps the look modern and refined.

 3) The Mondrian Shift Reimagined